DECENTfoundation/DECENT-Network/README.md

 Building DCore in Docker
 -------------------------

 You can also build Docker image which will run as DCore network node.
-Image will be based on either Ubuntu, Debian or Fedora Linux, for the details go to [Docker](scripts/Docker/README.md) directory.
+Image will be based on either Ubuntu, Debian or Fedora Linux, for the details go to [Docker](https://github.com/DECENTfoundation/DCore-Docker/blob/master/README.md) repository.

 Starting DCore
 ---------------